Phishing vulnerability assessments and phishing susceptibility rates rarely tell the full story. How can companies calculate their true phishing risk?

 This can be done with content and innovative delivery mechanisms that better apply psychology and behaviour change theory, as well as a better understanding of the needs and expectations of today’s modern and growing digital workforce.
 Likewise, a clever use of innovative, increasingly intelligent technology can help drive positive changes in the areas (and metrics) of interest – meaning in turn, genuine risk reduction.

-The cyber risk faced by most organisations is a lot broader than just phishing susceptibility.
+The cyber risk faced by most organisations is a lot broader than just phishing vulnerability.
 However, even if this was an organisation’s sole focus (?!), to really be sure that one is reducing the risk posed by employees clicking on phishing links, we need to first understand, and then positively influence, the factors that contribute to why someone might click on that link.
 What do people know and understand?
 How do they behave?
 How much do they care?
 How confident are they?

 Addressing phishing is important.
 And anything that is important and can be measured, should be measured.
 However, it is folly to blindly accept a set of metrics if they can be so easily affected by slight changes the next day.
 This is the Board level equivalent of emperor’s new clothes.